![]() |

 GK: Frederico Barrigana (Portugal)

 Frederico Barrigana was Known as the "Iron Hand".
 He started his career with the youth team of Sporting CP, but he joined Porto in 1943 after the Porto's keeper Bela Andrasik ran away due to his ant-Nazi stand and Sporting CP sent him to Porto.
 He played over 250 games for Porto between 1943 and 1952.
 He was capped 12 times for Portugal between 1948 and 1952.
+He played a few seasons in the lower division after he left Porto in 1958.

 RB: Joao Pinto (Portugal)

 Bobby Robson said of him: "He has two hearts and four legs.
 It's extremely difficult to find a player like him."
 He won the European Cup in 1987 with Porto.
-He was one of Porto's greatest fullback.
+He was one of Porto's greatest fullbacks.
 He spent his entire professional career with Porto, winning nine leagues and the 1987 European Cup.
 He played 70 times for Portugal.
 He went to the 1986 World Cup Finals as well as the European Championship in 1984.

 RB/LB: Paulo Ferreira (Portugal)

 Paulo Ferreira joined Porto in 2002, where he won the UEFA Cup in 2003, and the Champions' league a year later.
 In 2004, he followed Jose Mourinho to Chelsea.
 He helped Chelsea to win their first league title after 50 years.
 For Portugal, he was capped 62 times.
-From Euro 2004 to the World cup 2010, he was selected each of the tournament, but was in and out of the starting lineup.
+From Euro 2004 to the World cup 2010, he was selected each of the tournament but was in and out of the starting lineup.

 CB: Ricardo Carvalho (Portugal)